 Please note: this post contains affiliate links and if you make a purchase though them, we might make a small commission at no extra cost to you.

 Best things to do in Ireland with kids

 Cycle to Ireland’s most Northerly point

 Malin head, in Co Donegal, is the most northerly headland in mainland Ireland and wonderful to visit at all ages.

-The land here stretches gently into the treacherous waves of the Atlantic Ocean and touches the highest latitude at Bamba’s crown, a spot named after the Irish mythological queen Banba.
+The land here stretches gently into the treacherous waves of the Atlantic Ocean and touches the highest latitude at Banba’s crown, a spot named after the Irish mythological Queen Banba.

-Explore the second most beautiful beach in the word
+Explore the second most beautiful beach in the world

 Donegal has some of the most amazing beaches in Ireland and, according to some sources, it is home to the second best beach in the world: Ballymastocker!